Argobba people: Distribution

 Argobba communities can be found in the Afar, Harari, Amhara, and Oromia Regions, in and along the Great Rift Valley.
 They include Yimlawo, Gusa, Shonke, Berehet, Khayr Amba, Melka Jilo, Aliyu Amba, Metehara, Shewa Robit, and the surrounding rural villages.

+Abyssinian religious persecutions forced numerous Argobba to flee Ifat region in the 1800s, and migrate to the Emirate of Harar however the townsman were unwilling to accommodate them leading to Argobba people settling outside the walled city of Harar.
+Argobba suffered from stigma in Harar.
+Harari children believe that the Argobba are were-hyenas and chant at Argobba women as they come to town, "Argobba, Argobba, night-time hyena, day-time human".
+Urban legends regarding the Argobba exist among the Harari and Oromo in Harar region.
+It is said by them that the Argobba participate in cannibalism.
+However, historian Abdurahman Garad observes that a chronicle from the nineteenth century detailing the Emirate of Harar describes a marriage annulment involving a Malak and an Argobba lady, indicating substantial connections between the Argobba community near Harar and the Harari state.

 Religion

 Argobba are exclusive adherents to the Muslim faith.
 They are also widely believed to be the first to accept Islam collectively, in the Horn of Africa and vanguards for early Islamic expansion.
 The Shonke Argobba reportedly forbid their children from attending school due to the possible unislamic influence it might have on them.

 Language

 The Argobba traditionally speak Argobba, an Ethiopian Semitic language within the Afroasiatic language family.
 According to Getahun Amare, Argobba is not a dialect of Amharic as previous linguists believed, but a separate language.
 Argobba language evolved from proto Amharic and Argobba.
 In other areas, the people have shifted to neighboring languages for economic reasons.
 At this time there are only a few areas left where the Argobba are not at least bilingual in Amharic, Oromo or Afar.